Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Physical interpretation from quantum bath dynamics

 All the different scenarios for the control-history-dependent gate fidelity studied in Secs.\,\ref{sec:single_reset}-\ref{sec:multiple_resets} can now be re-interpreted and explained based on the \emph{non-zero means $\mu_{[k]}(\lrt ; \tau)$ of the bath-state components}, which encode the control history.
 Indeed, following an independent derivation for the qubit fidelity at time $\lrt + \taug$, now starting from the initial joint state $\ketbra{+} \otimes \rho_{\textrm{B}}(\lrt^{+})$, as shown in Appendix \ref{app:sec:deriv_bath_update}, we can derive the following alternative expressions directly:

 Note that these expressions are written directly in terms of the statistics of the updated bath state components, with no explicit reference to the initial bath states $\bar{\rho_{\textrm{B}}}$.
 In turn, we have described the statistics of the updated bath state components in terms of those of the original bath state $-$ and importantly, the control history.
-If we substitute~\eqref{eq:means},~\eqref{eq:def_mean_k_time_dom} into~\eqref{eq:chi_from_centralized_mean}, respectively~\eqref{eq:thetas_from_means}, we thus obtain back the original expressions in~\eqref{eq:timedom_def_chi}, respectfully~\eqref{eq:timedom_def_thetas}.
-The expressions in~\eqref{eq:chi_from_centralized_mean},~\eqref{eq:thetas_from_means} shed a different light on the dynamics, however, as now we can directly interpret the quantum phases as being acquired through the non-zero-mean (Gaussian) components of the physical quantum state of the bath, which are in turn determined by past control operations applied to the system.
+If we substitute Eq.\,\eqref{eq:means}, Eq.~\eqref{eq:def_mean_k_time_dom} into Eq.\,\eqref{eq:chi_from_centralized_mean}, respectively Eq.\,\eqref{eq:thetas_from_means}, we thus obtain back the original expressions in Eq.\,\eqref{eq:timedom_def_chi}, respectively Eq.\,\eqref{eq:timedom_def_thetas}.
+The expressions in Eq.\,\eqref{eq:chi_from_centralized_mean}, Eq.\,\eqref{eq:thetas_from_means} shed a different light on the dynamics, however, as now we can directly interpret the quantum phases as being acquired through the non-zero-mean (Gaussian) components of the physical quantum state of the bath, which are in turn determined by past control operations applied to the system.
 In particular, one can see explicitly from Eq.\,\eqref{eq:thetas_from_means} that, if the bath state was reset after every qubit reset, one would have that $\mu_{[k]}(\lrt; \tau ) \equiv 0$, and consequently all the quantum phases would vanish.

 In the remainder of this section, we specifically focus on explaining the results of Sec.\,\ref{sub:idling} (and Fig.\,\ref{fig:rethermalization} in particular), which are indirect evidence of approximate re-equilibration under prolonged high-fidelity DD.
 For completeness, the case of periodic control repetition is also included in Appendix~\ref{app:sec:dressing_bath_spectra}.